vintasoftware/tapioca-wrapper/README.md

 ## Flavours

-You can find the full list of available tapioca clients [here](http://tapioca-wrapper.readthedocs.org/en/stable/flavours/)
+You can find the full list of available tapioca clients [here](http://tapioca-wrapper.readthedocs.org/en/stable/flavours/).

+To create new flavours, refer to [New Flavours](http://tapioca-wrapper.readthedocs.org/en/stable/newflavour/) in the documentation.
+There is also a [cookiecutter template](https://github.com/vintasoftware/cookiecutter-tapioca) to help bootstraping new API clients.

 ## Contributors